xverse-engine/XVRFaceTracking/README.md

 ## Install

  1.Install [**ardunio**](https://www.arduino.cc/en/software/).
 Connect ESP32S3 to your PC with a micro-USB/mini-USB/USB type-c cable.
 Upload the CameraWebServer.ino in CameraWebServer to the ESP32S3 via Arduino.
 If the above steps are completed successfully, the ESP32S3 will be able to connect to your Wi-Fi network.
 And the ESP32S3's IP address can be located via your local Wi-Fi.
-Or you may run build and run the docker in [**backend**](https://github.com/jiangchh1/VRface_Test/tree/main/backend).
+Or you may run build and run the docker in [**backend**](https://github.com/jiangchh1/VRface_Test/tree/main/backend), which could be used for evaluating model  accuracy

  The file structure of [**backend**](https://github.com/jiangchh1/VRface_Test/tree/main/backend) is as below: